 No. Dr. Purdy is a family physician practising Lifestyle Medicine, and does not have the resources to provide normal family medicine services such as acute medicine and routine preventative care (vaccinations, Pap exams, etc.).
 As such, she prefers that if patients have a family physician, they continue their relationship with their existing physician.
 She is happy to collaborate with other physicians as part of a patient care team.

 Is a whole food, plant-based way of eating expensive?

 No!
 If anything, you will save money.
-Animal products like meat, fish, dairy and eggs are expensive and by reducing or eliminating them, food bills drop - even if you eat much more vegetables, rice, potatoes, sweet potatoes, beans and lentils than you ever have before!
+Animal products like meat, fish, dairy and eggs are expensive and by reducing or eliminating them, food bills drop - even if you eat much more vegetables, rice, potatoes, sweet potatoes, fruit, beans and lentils than you ever have before!